 Greener, Updated Infrastructure

 The Frick’s buildings have not undergone a comprehensive renewal since they first opened to the public in 1935.
 There is a pressing need to replace outdated — in some cases, original — infrastructure with modern and more energy-efficient systems.
-The Frick buildings will be upgraded to include:
+The Frick buildings will be renovated to include:

 - Modernized, museum-quality heating, air conditioning, lighting, electrical, and fire-prevention systems